wallarm/product-documentation/docs/4.6/fast/en/poc/examples/jenkins-cimode.md

 The result of security testing will be displayed on the Jenkins interface.

-![The result of running FAST node in testing mode][fast-example-jenkins-result]
+![!The result of running FAST node in testing mode][fast-example-jenkins-result]

 ## More Examples